usefulprojects-ca/usefulprojects.ca/README.md

 out to `docker-compose`.

 To tear down development dependencies to start from scratch, (e.g., to reset postgres if things get into a bad state), run `bb rm-dev`.
+Note that this will destroy any existing data and start from a complete blank slate.

 #### REPL